Richard Loccke, labor lawyer who secured higher salaries for NJ police, dies at 79

 Richard Loccke, a labor attorney who was a major, behind-the-scenes force in shaping law enforcement policies at the municipal, county and state levels, died Monday at his home in Rutherford.
 He was 79.

-Loccke and his small Hackensack firm represented nearly every North Jersey police union at one time, securing favorable contracts and large raises for cops while often drawing the weary ire of municipal officials who saw their budgets stretched.
+Loccke and his small Hackensack firm represented nearly every North Jersey police union at one time, securing favorable contracts and large raises for police officers while often drawing the weary ire of municipal officials who saw their budgets stretched.

 Tall with a baritone voice, Loccke was seen as a forceful presence at the bargaining table by clients and opponents alike.
 David Jones, the former president of the State Troopers Fraternal Association who worked closely with Loccke, once likened him to boxer Mike Tyson.
 Loccke told NorthJersey.com in a 2005 profile that he wouldn’t characterize his negotiating style as overly aggressive.